release-it/release-it/README.md

 ## Installation

 Although release-it is a **generic** release tool, installation requires npm.
-A `package.json` file is not required.
+To use release-it, a `package.json` file is not required.
 The recommended way to install release-it also adds basic configuration.
 Answer one or two questions and it's ready:

 ```bash
 npm init release-it